alanorwick/mosaic/README.md

 The MOSAIC alpha is primarily focused on develoment/staging workflows - the phase when you're building confidence in your cluster's behavior before production.
 MOSAIC is [not a](https://github.com/nectar-cs/mosaic#meta) provisioning tool, [nor is it](https://github.com/nectar-cs/mosaic#meta) a platform.
 It helps you make fewer mistakes and solve problems faster.

-It is designed for devs with intermediate Kubernetes skills whose:
+It is designed for intermediate-level Kubernetes users whose:
 + sub-godly proficiency in the K-verse hinders their total productivity
 + skin crawls when they hear about opaque, lock-in-hungry PaaS'es
 + ears rejoice regarding software that makes K8s friendlier without taking over it